-- C. Individual and Cultural Diversity: Demonstrates appropriate knowledge, skills, and attitudes about cultural and individual differences in all professional roles. - An understanding of how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves.
+- C. Individual and Cultural Diversity: Demonstrates appropriate knowledge, awareness, sensitivity, and skills when working with diverse individuals and communities who embody a variety of cultural and personal background and characteristics. - Demonstrate an understanding of how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves.

-- Knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service. - The ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles (e.g., research, services, and other professional activities).
-This includes the ability apply a framework for working effectively with areas of individual and cultural diversity not previously encountered over the course of their careers.
-Also included is the ability to work effectively with individuals whose group membership, demographic characteristics, or worldviews create conflict with their own. - Demonstrate the requisite knowledge base, ability to articulate an approach to working effectively with diverse individuals and groups, and apply this approach effectively in their professional work.
+- Demonstrate knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service. - Demonstrate the ability to integrate awareness and knowledge of individual and cultural differences, including intersectionality, in articulating an approach to working effectively with diverse individuals and groups. - Demonstrate the ability to work effectively with individuals whose group membership, demographic characteristics, or worldviews differ from their own.

-- D. Professional Values, Attitudes, and Behaviors: Demonstrates dispositions and engages in behaviors that reflect the values and attitudes of the psychology profession, in all professional roles. - Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others. - Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness. - Actively seek and demonstrate openness and responsiveness to feedback and supervision. - Respond professionally in increasingly complex situations with a greater degree of independence as they progress across levels of training.
+- D. Professional Values and Attitudes: Demonstrates commitment to professional values and attitudes consistent with professional standards. - Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, the integration of science and practice, professional identity, accountability, and concern for the welfare of others. - Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness. - Actively seek and demonstrate openness and responsiveness to feedback and supervision.